akkz/StarCraft_Build/README.md

-[HTML5 version for StarCraft game](https://github.com/gloomyson/StarCraft) in a Docker container.
+[HTML5 version for StarCraft game](https://github.com/gloomyson/StarCraft) by @gloomyson, in a Docker container.

 Local build:
 ```sh